root-project/web/manual/creating_a_user_application/index.md

 Save the code in a file, for example as `demo2.cxx`.

-On Linux and MacOS compile the `demo2.cxx` file as follows :
+On Linux and MacOS compile and run the `demo2.cxx` file as following :

-{% highlight C++ %}
+{% highlight bash %}
 $ g++ demo2.cxx $(root-config --glibs --cflags --libs) -o demo2
+$ ./demo2
 {% endhighlight %}

 The equivalent command on Windows is:

-{% highlight C++ %}
+{% highlight bash %}
-$ cl -nologo -MD -GR -EHsc demo2.cxx -I %ROOTSYS%\include /link -LIBPATH:%ROOTSYS%\lib libCore.lib libGpad.lib libHist.lib
+> cl -nologo -MD -GR -EHsc demo2.cxx -I %ROOTSYS%\include /link -LIBPATH:%ROOTSYS%\lib libCore.lib libGpad.lib libHist.lib
+> demo2
 {% endhighlight %}

-Then you can run the program as follows:

-{% highlight C++ %}
-$ ./demo2
-{% endhighlight %}
+> **Note**
+>
+> You can use `root-config --cflags` to be sure to use the correct compiler flags (Debug vs Release)

-## Getting ROOT prompt
+## Example using ROOT prompt

-You can use {% include ref class="TRint" %} to create an environment provides an interface to the windows manager and eventloops via the inheritance of {% include ref class="TApplication" %}.
+You can use {% include ref class="TRint" %} to create an environment provides an interface to the windows manager and event loop via the inheritance of {% include ref class="TApplication" %}.
 In addition `TRint`provides an interactive access to the Cling C++ interpreter via the command line.